FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

-# ----VRChat-Udon-AntiCheat-System: FAC----
+# ----VRChat-Udon-AntiCheat-System: FAC (Discontinued)----
 FAC - Frenetic Anti Cheat, designed to try and give more power to world developers allowing for better cheat prevention against various VRChat oversights or flaws (primarily good for game worlds but can be used in any other type of worlds.)

-please be aware: it is not my job to protect against a 3rd party client user, FAC is to prevent the "normal" players from abusing built-in features in vrchat, it is not possible to protect against a 3rd party client user because vrchat systems use a peer to peer like system making it where developers cannot do any form of true server sided verification.
+please be aware: it is not my job to protect against a 3rd party client user, FAC is to prevent the "normal" players from abusing built-in features in vrchat, it is not possible to protect against a 3rd party client user because vrchat systems use a peer to peer like system making it where developers cannot do any form of true server sided verification. (in short, never trust other clients if you can to prevent bad actors.)

 if you come across a hacker you should
 1. record them
 2. contact vrchat support
-3. if the issue is severe suchas the hacker is able to change their DisplayName then look on: https://feedback.vrchat.com/ and make a canny or upvote a canny so vrchats internal team can stop being lazy hopefully fix issues/ do their jobs.
+3. if the issue is severe suchas the hacker is able to change their DisplayName then look on: https://feedback.vrchat.com/ and make a canny or upvote a canny so vrchats internal team can stop being lazy hopefully fix issues / do their jobs abit faster rather then slower.

 # **{FAC Features}**